andrewtavis/wikirec/README.md

 [![codestyle](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![colab](https://img.shields.io/badge/%20-Open%20in%20Colab-097ABB.svg?logo=google-colab&color=097ABB&labelColor=525252)](https://colab.research.google.com/github/andrewtavis/wikirec)

-### NLP recommendation engine based on Wikipedia data
+### Recommendation engine framework based on Wikipedia data

-**wikirec** is a framework that allows users to parse Wikipedia in any language for entries of a given type and then seamlessly generate recommendations based on unsupervised natural language processing.
-Along with NLP based similarity recommendations, user ratings can also be leveraged to weigh inputs and indicate preferences.
-The goal is for wikirec to both refine and deploy models that provide accurate content recommendations based solely on open-source data.
+**wikirec** is a framework that allows users to parse Wikipedia in any language for entries of a given type and then seamlessly generate recommendations for the given content.
+Recommendations are based on unsupervised natural language processing over article texts, with ratings being leveraged to weigh inputs and indicate preferences.
+The goal is for wikirec to both refine and deploy models that provide accurate content recommendations with only open-source data.

 See the [documentation](https://wikirec.readthedocs.io/en/latest/) for a full outline of the package including models and data preparation.